-Description: Identification of whether a patient has a hearing or sight impairment.
-This will be used to describe the patient population and may assist in determining the impact on access to services and interventions.
+will be used to f whether a patient has a hearing or sight impairment.
+This describe the patient population and may assist in determining access to services and interventions.

+Document: One of the follo owing:

+Yes

+No

 Communication assistance required